rickertm322/PHYS265-spring25/code_project.md

 - McFine: Muli-component hyperfine fitting tool  - https://ascl.net/2411.021

   multi-component hyperfine spectra fitting in astronomical data.
 MCMC approach.
+Can be related to PySpecKit.

 ## Example datasets

-These will be in the subdirectory PHYS265-spring25/data
+These will be in the subdirectory PHYS265-spring25/data.
+Check the README file for potentially updated descriptions.

 - a fits cube:   NGC6503.fits